Classical representation of the dynamics of quantum spin chains

-\section{Abstract}
+\section{{Abstract}}

-Since the advent of quantum mechanics, classical probability interpretations have faced significant challenges.
+\textbf{\boldmath{ Since the advent of quantum mechanics, classical probability interpretations have faced significant challenges.
 A notable issue arises with the emergence of negative probabilities when attempting to define the joint probability of non-commutative observables.
-In this work, we propose a resolution to this dilemma for quantum spin chains, by introducing an exact representation of their dynamics in terms of classical continuous-time Markov chains (CTMCs).
+In this work, we propose a resolution to this dilemma by introducing an exact representation of the dynamics of quantum spin chains using classical continuous-time Markov chains (CTMCs).
 These CTMCs effectively model the creation, annihilation, and propagation of pairs of classical particles and antiparticles.
-The quantum dynamics then emerges by averaging over various realizations of this classical process.
+The quantum dynamics then emerges by averaging over various realizations of this classical process. }}